sandialabs/sudoku-online/README_DEPLOYMENT.md

 ### Deploying the Release Build

-1. Copy the contents of the `build` folder created by `npm run build` into the root directory of the WWW tree on the web server.
-NOTE: If we ever want to relocate this, it requires minor changes to the client code.
+1. Copy the contents of the `build` folder created by `npm run build` into a directory called sudoku-client/ in the root of the WWW tree on the web server.
+If you installed nginx with MacPorts, for example, this will be /opt/local/www/sudoku-client.
+If you need to move this, change nginx.conf appropriately -- look for sudoku-client and you'll find the line to change.

-### Server Configuration (nginx)
+### Web Server Configuration for Client Deployment

 The Sudoku client uses parameters passed in the URL to identify the game it should load.
 To the server, these look like requests for nonexistent files.
 We work around this by telling the server that requests for nonexistent files should actually go to /index.html.

+The easiest thing to do here is to use `config_files_for_deployment/nginx.conf` from the repository.
+This is a minimally modified default nginx config file.
+Note that it assumes that the Sudoku server (the back-end game logic) is running under gunicorn with its socket at /tmp/sudoku-server.sock.

-1. Edit the file `nginx.conf` on the web server.
-If you installed nginx with MacPorts, this file is in /opt/local/nginx/.
-Find the location { } section corresponding to the directory containing the client code.
-Add the following snippet:
+If you installed nginx with MacPorts, this config file goes in /opt/local/etc/nginx/nginx.conf.

 ```
     if (!-e $request_filename) {